CIPSH Chair on Geoethics (CIPSH-GC)

 In its first session, in 1946, the General Conference of UNESCO defined, as part of its core program, the need to enquire about the international relevance of philosophy and humanities to assess past civilizations, in order to understand how Unesco could better integrate them for its first goal: the building of peace.
 This is how CIPSH came to be founded, three years later, the 19th January 1949.
 Since then, CIPSH is the Council that, now with its 22 world Unions and Federations, represents the humanistic domains of history, philosophy, anthropology, archaeology, literature, linguistics, geography, prehistory, psychology, ethics, art, history of religions, history of science and technology, philology and beyond.
 For the last few decades, a growing tide of social, economic, environmental, financial and other problems progressively marginalized mid- and long-term reasoning and foresight.
 Each of those main problems came to be perceived per se, losing attention to their historical roots first and then to their interconnection.
 The United Nations system faced growing internal tensions and questionings.
 Despite this, CIPSH has reinforced its relations with UNESCO and redefined its strategies, keeping and reinforcing all of its inherited resources and initiating new ones.
 These include deliberations like the World Logic Day, proclaimed to be the 14th January by the General Conference of UNESCO in 2019, or the new UNESCO program coalition BRIDGES,

 approved in the context of UNESCO-MOST, that offers new tools, anchored in the Humanities, for sustainability.
 But also shared initiatives, as the Lisbon Declaration, that recommended, in 2021, to include a module of integrated Humanities and Sciences teaching in all levels of education, primary, secondary, and tertiary, up to post-graduate research qualification training.
 CIPSH is fully committed to protecting UNESCO and the spaces of dialogue and co-construction of shared futures.
 We acknowledge the important investment of UNESCO on the Humanities in recent years.
 But we also express the concern that international organizations and agendas are failing to deliver tangible results for the fundamental concerns and needs of contemporary societies, both in the short and the long terms.
+Studying ancient languages, human evolution or past cultural change processes are an irreplaceable way to understand the diversity of contemporary notions, values and perceived needs.
+This is one reason why the Humanities have a specific and major role for society’s benefit.

 Website of the CIPSH: https://www.cipsh.one/